-Russian military strategy reflects that Russia expects to be the militarily inferior party in a regional or large-scale war against a technologically superior adversary.
+Russian military strategy reflects the Russian expectation that it will be the militarily inferior party in a regional or large-scale war against a technologically superior adversary.
 It speaks to the Russian integration of non-military, conventional, and nuclear means in the conduct of war, and in pursuit of strategic deterrence.
-It seeks to answer the perceived threat posed by emerging U.S. concepts of operation, while informing Russian military discussions on force organization, posture, employment, strategic tasks, and missions of forces.
+It seeks to answer the perceived threat posed by emerging US concepts of operation, while informing Russian military discussions on force organization, posture, employment, strategic tasks, and missions of forces.